 His success as Bond also led to a renewed career in other feature films as well, first in typically debonair supporting roles in "The Mirror Has Two Faces" (1996) and "Mars Attacks" (1996), then as a leading man in summer action fare like the volcano thriller "Dante's Peak" (1997).
 He also demonstrated a fondness for smaller films with an Anglo-Saxon bent such the Irish-themed "The Nephew" (1998) and the Scot-centric soccer comedy "The Match" (1999).
 He also received kudos for his performance as Archie Grey Owl, a 1930s Canadian fur trapper who adopts the ways of the Iroquois tribe in Sir Richard Attenborough's little-regarded biopic, "Grey Owl" (1999).
 His most successful and delightful non-Bond outing came in 1999, when he played the title role of the millionaire art thief in director John McTiernan's classy remake of "The Thomas Crown Affair," a role in which he displayed considerable elegance, panache and palpable sex appeal opposite his age-appropriate leading lady Rene Russo.
 In fact, as he neared the age of 50, Brosnan was a bigger sex symbol than when he was in his 30s, culminating in 2001 when People magazine named him their "Sexiest Man Alive."

 Other strong roles followed, including a well-received turn in "The Tailor of Panama" (2001), an under-appreciated espionage thriller that saw Brosnan portray a brash British spy who is banished to Panama, where he enlists the help of an unsuspecting local tailor (Geoffrey Rush) in trying to concoct a left-wing movement with the hopes of nullifying the Panama Canal treaty.
 He gave a moving performance in "Evelyn" (2002), playing a working-class, newly single Dublin dad who fights to regain custody of his children after they are placed in Church-run orphanages by the Irish courts in the 1950s.
-Next he had a turn in the romantic comedy "Laws of Attraction" (2004) opposite Julianne Moore. with the pair playing opposing divorce lawyers who, despite their adversarial courtroom relationship, wake up to discover they have gotten married after a romantic, alcohol-soaked evening.
+Next he had a turn in the romantic comedy "Laws of Attraction" (2004) opposite Julianne Moore.
 Returning more to classic form, Brosnan played a successful jewel thief struggling with retirement in the Bahamas and tempted by one more big score in "After the Sunset" (2004), which benefited from Brosnan's chemistry with co-stars Salma Hayek and Woody Harrelson.

 Shortly before the release of "Die Another Day," Brosnan announced his intention to star in a fifth outing as the suave secret agent.
 But in 2004, the actor revealed that he believed he had subsequently been "fired" from the role, despite, or possibly due to, his efforts to modernize and upgrade the franchise by recruiting edgier, A-list talent, like Quentin Tarantino as a possible screenwriter to adapt "Casino Royale" into a feature film.
 In 2005, the rumors of his imminent demise were confirmed; he told Entertainment Weekly that his role was ended with one telephone call.
 Brosnan went on to express that that he had always felt Bond was an uneasy fit for him, particularly the character's snarky one-liners.
 The franchise producers countered by saying that Brosnan asked for $30 million and gross points to reprise 007 - an exorbitant contract that had never before been granted to any other Bond actor.
 Nonetheless, the Brosnan era was officially over once it was announced that Daniel Craig had assumed the coveted role.
 Though initially dismayed, Brosnan later reveled in being freed of his burden, allowing him to pursue other films that helped him shake off his suave image.